Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-rewards-config.md

 Before proceeding, please review the [Rewards Overview](/docs/eigenlayer/rewards-claiming/rewards-claiming-overview.md) for background information on how Rewards distributions work.

-With the release of Rewards v2 (currently in Testnet), Operators have the ability to configure more aspects of the fees they earn.
-They can set a variable Operator fee rate on rewards (called a "split") that will determine the percentage of rewards they retain and that goes to their delegated stakers.
+With the release of Rewards v2 (currently in Testnet), Operators have the ability to configure more aspects of the fees distributed from AVSs.
+They can set a variable Operator fee rate on rewards (called a "split") that will determine the percentage of rewards they receive vs what goes to the applicable stakers.
 They can set unique fee rates per AVS and independently for [Programmatic Incentives](https://docs.eigenfoundation.org/programmatic-incentives/programmatic-incentives-faq).

 ## Variable Operator Split for AVS Rewards